tomberek/mcm/manual/ii.md

  Before considering evidence offered under subsection (h)(2), the preliminary hearing officer must determine that the evidence offered is relevant for the limited scope and purpose of the hearing, that the evidence is proper under subsection (h)(2), and that the probative value of such evidence outweighs the danger of unfair prejudice to the alleged victim's privacy.
 The preliminary hearing officer shall set forth any limitations on the scope of such evidence.

- Evidence offered under subsection (h)(2) above must be protected pursuant to the Privacy Act of 1974, 5 U.S.C. --SECT-- 552a.
+ Evidence offered under subsection (h)(2) above must be protected pursuant to the Privacy Act of 1974, 5 U.S.C. &sect; 552a.
 Although Mil.
 R. Evid.
 412(b)(1)(C) allows admission of evidence of the victim's sexual behavior or predisposition at trial when it is constitutionally required, there is no constitutional requirement at an Article 32 hearing.
 There is likewise no constitutional requirement for a pretrial hearing officer to consider evidence under Mil.
 R. Evid.
 514(d)(6) at an Article 32 hearing.
 Evidence deemed admissible by the preliminary hearing officer should be made a part of the report of preliminary hearing. _See_ subsection (j)(2)(C), _infra_.
 Evidence not considered, and the testimony taken during a closed hearing, should not be included in the report of preliminary hearing but should be appropriately safeguarded or sealed.
 The preliminary hearing officer and counsel representing the government are responsible for careful handling of any such evidence to prevent unauthorized viewing or disclosure.

 ### (i) Procedure.